CarlsonCarlson/grahamBot/README.md

 have a file that stores all the companies that had data that couldnt be found for further inspection (complete)<br>

 # My take on what the intelligent investor says to use to qualify a stock
-TODO: What spiders do I need for Financial Condition and Price Check tests
 ## Earnings and dividends
 diluted EPS increase by 1.33 in the past 10 years using three year averages at the beginning and end (complete)<br>
 Positive earnings over the past 10 years (complete)<br>